PojavLauncherTeam/PojavLauncher/README.md

 *From [Boardwalk](https://github.com/zhuowei/Boardwalk)'s ashes here comes PojavLauncher!*

-PojavLauncher is a launcher that allows you to play Minecraft: Java Edition on your Android and [iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).
+PojavLauncher is a launcher that allows you to play Minecraft: Java Edition on your Android and [iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS) devices.

-For more details, check out our [wiki](https://pojavlauncherteam.github.io/)!
+For more details, check out our [wiki](https://pojavlauncher.app/)!

 ## Important Notes